winglang/wing/rfcs/epic-user-journey-is-tracked.md

 | RFC    | https://github.com/winglang/wing/issues/507 |

-When a visitor goes into winglang.io or any.winglang.io or monada.co we report page load to Segment that reports it to Google Analytics and Mixpanel, it keeps track of the utm_\* and HTTP referer attributes to determine where they came from, we also track their registration to preview, completing the form, and successfully clicking on the email.
+When a visitor goes into *.winglang.io or monada.co we report page load to Segment, which reports it to Google Analytics and to Mixpanel.
+It keeps track of the `utm_*` and HTTP referrer attributes in order to determine where they came from, we also track their clicks on "request early access", completing the form, and successfully clicking on the email.

 We are able to answer the following questions:
 - How many visitors seen our web pages